PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_removal.md

 	vals = [0.01, 0.03, 0.05, 0.1, 0.3, 0.5]  #Gradients of interest
 ~~~

-The second code block will load simulation result at each time point from the `.gdat` file, which stores concentration of all `observables` at all steps, and plot them.
+The second code block will load simulation result at each time point from the `.gdat` file, which stores concentration of all `observables` at all steps, and plot concentration of phosphorylated CheY through time.

-**STOP:** Run the code blocks.
+Run the code blocks.
 How does `k_gone` impact the CheY-P concentrations?
 Why?
 Are the tumbling frequencies restored to the background frequency?
-{: .notice--primary}